Tullow Oil: Tax avoidance, donations and other issues

+Recent events

 In April 2014, Tullow braced itself for a substantial investor backlash over excessive payouts to senior directors at the company.
 CEO Aidan Heavey came under particular scrutiny after it emerged that his pay had risen from £2.6 million to £2.8 million in 2013, despite Tullow's share price decreasing by as much as 30 percent during that period.

 On 17 March 2017, Tullow announced a $750 million rights issue as the oil producer struggled with a very low oil price.

-The company's founder Aidan Heavey retired from the board and Dorothy Thompson became the new chair of the board.
+In April 2018, the company's founder Aidan Heavey retired from the board and Dorothy Thompson became the new chair of the board.
 CEO Paul McDade resigned in December 2019 and Dorothy Thompson was appointed as executive chair until a new CEO was appointed.
 In April 2020, Tullow announced that Rahul Dhir had been appointed as the new CEO with effect from July 2020.

 On 23 April 2020 Tullow announced that it had agreed the sale of its assets in Uganda to Total for US$575 million in cash plus post first oil contingent payments with an effective date of 1 January 2020.

 In 2021, Tullow Oil was ranked no. 49 in the Arctic Environmental Responsibility Index (AERI) that covers 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle.

 In a share-only merger, Tullow Oil acquired Capricorn Energy on 1 June 2022.
 After the deal closes, Tullow will own 53 percent of Capricorn.
 Capricorn Energy has assets in Mauritania and Egypt.